United States v. Wong Kim Ark: Wong Kim Ark and children of illegal immigrants

 The United States Department of State (the federal government agency responsible for international relations) considers U.S.-born children of illegal aliens to be subject to U.S. jurisdiction, and thus to have citizenship at birth.
 The State Department's Foreign Affairs Manual takes the position that this issue was settled by the Wong Kim Ark ruling.

 Some legal scholars still argue that the Wong Kim Ark ruling should be overturned through legislative means.
-Richard Posner, a judge of the Seventh Circuit Court of Appeals, has criticized the granting of citizenship to U.S.-born children of illegal immigrants, suggesting that Congress can and should act to change this policy.
+Richard Posner, a judge of the Seventh Circuit Court of Appeals, criticized (in 2003) the granting of citizenship to U.S.-born children of illegal immigrants, suggesting that Congress can and should act to change this policy.
 Charles Wood, former counsel to the Senate Judiciary Committee's subcommittee on immigration, has also opposed the practice, urging (in 1999) that it be stopped as quickly as possible, either by an act of Congress or a constitutional amendment.

 However, in the words of Lucy Salyer, "the birthright citizenship doctrine of Wong Kim Ark has remained intact for over a century, still perceived by most to be a natural and well-established rule in accordance with American principles and practice.
 It is unlikely to be uprooted easily."